climategamechanger/curriculum/src/morea/overview-readings.md

 This page collects together all of the "readings" associated with individual modules.

 In this site, readings represent "passive" learning opportunities, as opposed to experiences, which represent "active" learning opportunities.
-In many courses, readings and experiences together constitute the "assignments".